katherine-barbano/deardukeu-site/README.md

 # deardukeu-site
-Project for HackDTech.
+HackDTech Project.
 Presenting information from Instagram handle @deardukeu to inspire change in the Duke community.